ForEvolve/forevolve.github.io/_drafts/en/2021-02-21-learn-coding-with-dot-net-core-part-2.md

    This is the equivalent (a representation) of what is happening in the background at runtime.

 That may seem useless for now, but keep in mind that a variable's value can be modified, assigned from user inputs, computed, and more.
-We are only beginning and will explore variables in more detail in future articles, most likely in everyone.
+We are only beginning and will explore and use variables in future articles, most likely in every single one of them.
 Variables are foundational to programming.

 Next, we look at how to make that variable's value vary.